trans-travel/trans-travel/uk.md

  * NHS clinics typically refer trans-related medical patients to specialty units.
 These units can have extremely long wait times (many years).
- * Puberty blockers and hormone therapy is generally not available to youth (under 18) at NHS-run clinics.
+ * Hormone therapy is generally not available to youth (under 18) at NHS-run clinics.
- * Private trans care is available in the UK
+ * Private trans care is available in the UK, but this will generally exclude puberty blockers.
  * Youth trans care is highly contested in the UK and is an area that is seeing a shift away from affirming the gender of trans youth.
 While youth care is available, parents should be aware of this and ensure